nunocraveiro/nunocraveiro/README.md

 •	 I work with Typescript, Javascript, HTML and CSS mostly in React and have experience in Java as well :computer:

-•	 Contact me at my Linkedin!
-[Linkedin](www.linkedin.com/in/nuno-craveiro) :rocket:
+•	 Contact me at my [Linkedin](www.linkedin.com/in/nuno-craveiro) :rocket: